 Significant changes to your holiday will be notified as soon as is feasible.
 Minor amendments to your trip will be detailed on your final trip documentation, although Explore’s website will be constantly updated should you wish to check the information at any time.

-Explore reserve the right to cancel departures that (in their opinion) are not viable (except for “Guaranteed Departures” which are described below).
+Explore reserve the right to cancel departures that (in their opinion) are not viable (except for “Definite Departures” which are described below).
 Typically this happens when less than six or seven people have booked on a trip (the exact numbers can vary).
 Explore try very hard to make every departure work and only cancel when absolutely necessary.

 Explore will give you as much notice of a cancellation as possible, allowing you to consider alternative trips or dates.
 Explore do not guarantee a minimum number of participants for each trip and may decide to operate a trip with less than the normal minimum number of people.

 On these trips Explore guarantee that the advertised "Trip Only" itinerary will not be cancelled or significantly changed unless they are forced to do so by a "force majeure" (as defined in their Booking Conditions).
 There is no minimum group size for these departures.

 This guarantee does not apply to international flights, which may be subject to change or cancellation in accordance with Explore’s Booking Conditions.

 You will need a valid passport, preferably until six months past your travel date and with blank pages so that officials can stamp entry/exit details.
 Please check your entry and visa requirements with your nearest Irish or British embassy or consulate well in advance of your planned trip.
 More information on visa requirements for Ireland can be found on the Irish Department of Foreign Affairs website.
 For visa requirements for the UK please visit gov.uk/check-uk-visa.